 My favourite things in the world are watching our mischievous, curious, hilarious daughter develop and explore the world (current favourite pursuit is shouting ‘cat’ and tearing books apart), travelling (33 countries and counting), books (current favourite is Goldfinch by Donna Tartt) and allllll the cheese.

 When I’m not shooting weddings you’ll find me in a backstreet boozer (though definitely less of this now with three of us!), browsing in little independent shops for pretty knick knacks I don’t need, buying more books I won’t get around to reading, or watching David Attenborough’s back catalogue on Netflix.

 My love of people and their stories is what got me into wedding photography.
 I’ve been a photographer for seven years and it’s just the most amazing job.
 The best thing about it is that I get to take awesome photos of couples in love and their family and pals having a great time.
 What’s not to like about that?!

 My wedding photography style is relaxed, genuine and fun.
 I capture all the beautiful and silly moments, and let you get on with having a fantastic day.

 You don’t care about chocolate fountains or coloured gems to scatter on your tables (!).
 You just want to say your heartfelt ‘I do’s’ and eat, drink and be merry with your favourite people.

-*Credits and thanks to the brilliant Hannah at Hannah Dornford-May Photography for the wedding photo and the lovely Charlotte at Lottie Designs for my silent disco cover image, taken at Snap Photography Festival.
+*Credits and thanks to the lovely Gillian at Gillian Morton Photography for our family photo, the brilliant Hannah at Hannah Dornford-May Photography for the wedding photo and the lovely Charlotte at Lottie Designs for my silent disco cover image, taken at Snap Photography Festival.